elcajon-dev/repository-stable/code-server/DOCS.md

-# Home Assistant Add-on: Studio Code Server
+# Home Assistant Add-on: Code Server

-This add-on runs Studio Code Server, allowing you to edit your Home Assistant configuration directly from your web browser and can be embedded straight into the Home Assistant frontend UI.
+Code Server experience integrated in the Home Assistant frontend, allowing you to edit your Home Assistant configuration directly from your web browser.

-Visual Studio Code runs as a remote server using `code-server`, and is a fully fledged VSCode experience.

 The add-on has the Home Assistant, MDI icons and YAML extensions pre-installed and pre-configured right out of the box.
 This means that auto-completion works